U.S. Capitol rioter the 'QAnon Shaman' is released early from federal prison

 "Mr. Chansley can now move forward with his life.
 For that I applaud the BOP," Watkins told NPR in a statement.

-The U.S. Bureau of Prisons permitted its existing protocols, some of which are nuanced, to appropriately permit the release of Mr. Chansley from prison.
+The U.S. Bureau of Prisons permitted its existing protocols, some of which are nuanced, to appropriately permit the release of Mr. Chansley from prison, Watkins said.

 Chansley, also known as QAnon Shaman, became a notorious face for the Jan.
 6 attack after storming into the Capitol bare-chested in a fur headdress with horns.
 According to the Justice Department, Chansley was among the first 30 rioters to breach the government building.